What Is ‘Patient Dumping’? Baltimore Hospital 'Dumps' Woman At Bus Stop Wearing Hospital Gown In The Cold

 — CBS Evening News (@CBSEveningNews) January 10, 2018

-Back in 2007, an investigation was conducted by 60 Minutes about the practice of removing homeless patients from Los Angeles hospitals and leaving on Skidrow.
+Back in 2007, an investigation was conducted by 60 Minutes about the practice of removing homeless patients from Los Angeles hospitals and leaving them on Skid Row.

 Just last year, according to court records, a man sued Inova Fairfax Hospital for $100 million after alleging he was hit by a car after he was prematurely discharged on a cold winter’s night, as reported by the Washington Post.

-The University of Maryland Medical Center said in a statement that they “share the shock and disappointment of many who have viewed the video.
+The University of Maryland Medical Center, from which the patient in the video was unceremoniously discharged, said in a statement that they “share the shock and disappointment of many who have viewed the video.
 In the end we clearly failed to fulfill our mission with this patient.”

 Man captures video of "patient dumping" outside Baltimore hospital; security guards had just wheeled a patient to a bus stop, and left her there in freezing temperatures https://t.co/SAkjZpouPR pic.twitter.com/eDkOT05TE2